Chicken Tikka Masala

 - Yogurt, plain or Greek - for serving

-- Rice - This makes enough for 2 nights.
+Rice - (Double if making Tuesday's meal.)
 For white rice, rinse until clear.
 Fill a saucepan or Dutch oven (or rice cooker) with rice, water (use 2:1 ratio for water to rice), and some salt.
 Cover with lid and bring to a boil.
 Once water boils, stir, lower heat to a low-medium, and cover.
 Check white rice after ~20 min; brown at ~45 min.
 Rice is done when it's absorbed all the water.
 If it's not done, leave the cover on until all water has been absorbed.
 Take cover off to release steam and fluff with a wooden spoon after 5 minutes.
 (Can be done up to 5 days ahead)

-- If rice was made ahead, reheat in the microwave (remember to reserve half for Wednesday).
+If rice was made ahead, reheat in the microwave.
+(Reserve half if doubled.)